microsoft/verus-copilot-vscode/README.md

 # Verus Copilot for Visual Studio Code

-*Still under active development, features may not work as you expect*

 ## Get Started
 To use Verus Copilot VSCode Plugin, you first need to install Rust, Verus, and Verus Analyzer.
 - Install [rust](https://www.rust-lang.org/tools/install)